By DeVry University

 Benefits of a Diverse Company

 Besides generating a profit for companies, diversity in the workplace yields substantial benefits for an organization’s culture and employees.
-As an executive leader of a diverse team, Elise Awwad, Vice President of Strategic Enrollment Management at DeVry University, witnesses the day-to-day value diverse employees add to problem-solving and novel business solutions.
+As an executive leader of a diverse team, Elise Awwad, Chief Operating Officer at DeVry University, witnesses the day-to-day value diverse employees add to problem-solving and novel business solutions.

 "Diversity allows companies to adopt a different lens to solve challenges, operate the organization and keep it strong."